NatLabs/memory-collection/src/MemoryBTree/readme.md

   | RESERVED       | 33     | 31                 | -     | -             | Extra space from header (size 64) for future use                          |
   | KV POINTERS    | 64     | 8 \* NODE_CAPACITY | Nat64 | -             | Unique addresses pointing to the key-value pair stored in the data region |

-#### Key-Value Region
+#### Data Region (Keys)

-This region contains a 64 byte fixed header with information about the tree like the root address and the max node capacity, followed by a sequence of key-value blocks.
+This region contains a 64 byte fixed header with information about the tree like the root address and the max node capacity, followed by a sequence of key blocks.

 - Header Section